kcuzner/utris/README.md

 ## Schematic

-This is probably my least specific schematic I've ever made:
+This is probably my least specific schematic I've ever made.
+Some notes:

+ * All output enables are asserted (tie to ground for most chips)
+ * All memory reset pins are de-asserted (tie to VCC for most chips)
+ * All chips are powered from 5V
+ * All chips have their very own decoupling capacitor.
+Probably a little overboard, but don't forget it for the microcontroller.
+ * I didn't include the programming connections because that's fairly easy to google.

 ![Schematic](/doc/Schematic.jpg?raw=true "Schematic")